 However, a video verified alarm system allows station dispatchers to confirm via video while a break-in is in progress.
 They are reducing costly false alarms regarding cost and precious response time from authorities.

 A priority response means more arrests for police and less success for burglars.
 Video verification systems also capture video before, during, and after a break-in.
 This feature provides valuable evidence and real-time information for police.

 Meanwhile, central monitoring station operators can monitor video silently and alert police without ever letting the intruder know that they’re in for trouble.
 According to the PPVAR, alarms that can verify as crimes in progress have police immediately sent to the scene.

 - Faster Response- Real-time id of crimes gets a higher-priority response with police and fire.

 - Reduce False Alarms – Video alarms can help id false alarm causes.
 They also reduce the chances of fees from false alarms.

-- Meet Regulations – Police dispatch requires verification in certain areas.
-Future proof your system by meeting these guidelines.
+- Meet Regulations – Police dispatch requires verification in certain areas—future proof your system by meeting these guidelines.

-- Around-the-Clock Operator Support – As with any security system from ADS, highly-trained personnel monitor subscriber accounts from our Central Station in Aurora, Illinois 24/7/365.
+- Around-the-Clock Operator Support – As with any security system from ADS, highly-trained personnel monitor subscriber accounts from our Central Station in Aurora, Illinois, 24/7/365.

 Today’s alarm systems must work even harder to stop burglars.
 Video verification, in tandem with a local, expert monitoring and response team, is the most powerful strategy you can have for protecting your business from theft.